skellis46/slipbox/literature notes/Suzuki - Multisensory Integration Across Exteroceptive and Interoceptive Domains Modulates Self-Experience in the Rubber-Hand Illusion.md

 - Note: look up

-> The experience of body ownership (EBO) – of owning and
->  identifying with a particular body – is a central aspect of selfhood
->  (Bermudez, Marcel, & Eilan, 1995; Blanke, 2012; Blanke &
->  Metzinger, 2009).
-Although under normal circumstances EBO
->  appears highly stable, there is increasing evidence to indicate that
->  EBO depends on dynamic “on-the-ﬂy” multisensory integration of
->  self-related signals and is hence surprisingly open to change. ([View Highlight](https://read.readwise.io/read/01h697mhx0v8smz392ggzr5e24))
+> The experience of body ownership (EBO) – of owning and identifying with a particular body – is a central aspect of selfhood (Bermudez, Marcel, & Eilan, 1995; Blanke, 2012; Blanke & Metzinger, 2009).
+Although under normal circumstances EBO appears highly stable, there is increasing evidence to indicate that EBO depends on dynamic “on-the-ﬂy” multisensory integration of self-related signals and is hence surprisingly open to change. ([View Highlight](https://read.readwise.io/read/01h697mhx0v8smz392ggzr5e24))

-> A separate tradition emphasizes the impor-
->  tance of interoception – the sense of the internal physiological state
->  of the body – in underpinning the sense of self (Craig, 2009;
->  Critchley, Wiens, Rotshtein, Ohman, & Dolan, 2004; Damasio,
->  2010; Seth, Suzuki, & Critchley, 2011).
-Interoceptive representa-
->  tions reﬂect the perception of the body from the inside and
->  contribute to the regulation of physiological integrity (home-
->  ostasis) and associated affective feelings, drives and emotions.
->  A central theme within these models is that selfhood emerges
->  through elaboration of interoceptive representations and their
->  integration with exteroceptive signals within cortical regions,
->  notably the anterior portions of the insular cortex. ([View Highlight](https://read.readwise.io/read/01h697qb15arn77vfcr9bjb4tp))

-> Tsakiris and colleagues capitalized on individual
->  variation in interoceptive sensitivity (IS), which refers to a person's
->  ability to detect their own interoceptive signals.
-They report that
->  participants with lower IS are more susceptible to the RHI
->  (Tsakiris, Tajadura-Jimenez, & Costantini, 2011) and exhibit larger ([View Highlight](https://read.readwise.io/read/01h697v4p7jqpzxqxe8z8en2na))

-> changes in self-other boundaries during the enfacement illusion
->  (Tajadura-Jimenez, Longo, Coleman, & Tsakiris, 2012; Tajadura-
->  Jimenez & Tsakiris, in press). ([View Highlight](https://read.readwise.io/read/01h697v8ahc0jy3hhnwaqs8c6p))
+> A separate tradition emphasizes the importance of interoception – the sense of the internal physiological state of the body – in underpinning the sense of self (Craig, 2009; Critchley, Wiens, Rotshtein, Ohman, & Dolan, 2004; Damasio, 2010; Seth, Suzuki, & Critchley, 2011).
+Interoceptive representations reﬂect the perception of the body from the inside and contribute to the regulation of physiological integrity (homeostasis) and associated affective feelings, drives and emotions.
+A central theme within these models is that selfhood emerges through elaboration of interoceptive representations and their integration with exteroceptive signals within cortical regions, notably the anterior portions of the insular cortex. ([View Highlight](https://read.readwise.io/read/01h697qb15arn77vfcr9bjb4tp))

+> Tsakiris and colleagues capitalized on individual variation in interoceptive sensitivity (IS), which refers to a person's ability to detect their own interoceptive signals.
+They report that participants with lower IS are more susceptible to the RHI (Tsakiris, Tajadura-Jimenez, & Costantini, 2011) and exhibit larger ([View Highlight](https://read.readwise.io/read/01h697v4p7jqpzxqxe8z8en2na)) changes in self-other boundaries during the enfacement illusion (Tajadura-Jimenez, Longo, Coleman, & Tsakiris, 2012; Tajadura-Jimenez & Tsakiris, in press). ([View Highlight](https://read.readwise.io/read/01h697v8ahc0jy3hhnwaqs8c6p))

 > We interpret our results